erikpetersen-wf/platform-sdk-java/specs/app/telemetry/spec.md

 }
 ```
 **NOTE**: Counters may have units or be unitless.

-**NOTE**: when developing an SDK, it might make sense to also update counters inside the application prior to sending downstream.
+**NOTE**: When developing an SDK, it might make sense to also update counters inside the application prior to sending downstream.

-**TODO**: in-app aggregation of counters potentially affects downstream rate calculations. make note of this somehow.
+**TODO**: In-app aggregation of counters potentially affects downstream rate calculations.
+Todo: make note of this somehow.

 ###Gauge
 A gauge is an instantaneous measurement of a value.